Yangobears/designgarden/docs/Case Studies/🧪 OpenTable Case Study.md

 <figure markdown>
   ![Image title](../assets/opentable/profile.png){ width="1000" }
 </figure>

 OpenTable, a popular online restaurant reservation platform, has accumulated millions of reviews, but despite its unique offering and competitive advantage, it has **failed to establish trust among diners regarding the authenticity and usefulness of these reviews**.
-This project aims to investigate the underlying reasons and redesigns its review system to **empower diners to make informed decisions on where to dine with confidence with the help of its community**.
+This class project investigates the underlying reasons and redesigns its review system to **empower diners to make informed decisions on where to dine with confidence with the help of its community**.

 <div class="grid cards" markdown>